coffeetycoon/Coffee-Tycoon/README.md

 - Fix issue where player starts on shop page, they should start on brew house page

 ### v1.9 - Riches and Reaches
-- Number of unclaimed achievements under a pack will be removed, but the red indicator dot on the pack will remain
 - Achievements for coffee collection will scale to 1 quintillion coffee
 - Achievements for shop item collection will scale to 5000 items
-- New achievement pack, upgrades collection, achievement for 10% of upgrades, then 20% and so on until 100% of upgrades
+- New achievement pack: upgrades collection, achievement for 10% of upgrades, then 20% and so on until 100% of upgrades

 ### v1.10 – A Whole Latte Trade
 - Progressive unlocking of shop items